bmabsout/resume_typst/research_statement.typ

 *Short-term Goals (2-5 years)*
 Building on my current research achievements, I plan to pursue several interconnected research directions, supported by specific funding opportunities:

-1. *Efficient Control for Resource-Constrained Robots:* I plan to advance the state-of-the-art in neural network control for under-instrumented limbed robots, focusing on:
-   - Developing HW/SW architectures for energy-efficient control
-   - Creating efficient learned runtime adaptation techniques for constrained platforms
-   - Enabling a new class of cost- and power-efficient robots
+*Efficient Control for Resource-Constrained Robots:* I plan to advance the state-of-the-art in neural network control for under-instrumented limbed robots.
+This work will develop HW/SW architectures for energy-efficient control while creating efficient learned runtime adaptation techniques for constrained platforms.
+The goal is to enable a new class of cost- and power-efficient robots that can operate reliably in resource-limited environments.

-2. *Sustainable Robotics:* I will explore the intersection of eco-friendly robotics and efficient computing through:
-   - Design of power-aware neural networks that maximize efficiency
-   - Integration of formal safety bounds with energy-efficient control
+*Sustainable Robotics:* I will explore the intersection of eco-friendly robotics and efficient computing by designing power-aware neural networks that maximize efficiency while integrating formal safety bounds with energy-efficient control.
+This research direction aims to make robotics more environmentally sustainable without compromising performance or safety.

-3. *Certified Survivability:* I intend on developing methods for certifiably safe and robust neural network-based controllers that can:
-   - Adapt to substantial system damages while maintaining safety guarantees
-   - Transfer learned behaviors across different robot configurations
-   - Provide formal verification of controller behavior
+*Certified Survivability:* I will develop methods for certifiably safe and robust neural network-based controllers that can adapt to substantial system damages while maintaining safety guarantees.
+These controllers will transfer learned behaviors across different robot configurations while providing formal verification of their behavior, ensuring reliability even under extreme conditions.

 *Long-term Vision (5+ years)*
-My long-term research agenda aims to revolutionize how we develop and deploy reliable robotic systems:
+My long-term research agenda aims to revolutionize how we develop and deploy reliable robotic systems through two main thrusts:

-1. *Theoretical Foundations:* Establish new theoretical foundations for:
-   - Provably safe adaptation in robotic systems
-   - Resource-aware learning and control
-   - Intuitive specification of robotic behaviors
-   - Formal verification of learned behaviors

-2. *Real-world Impact:* Drive the adoption of reliable robotic systems through:
-   - Development of open-source tools and frameworks
-   - Industry collaborations for practical deployment
-   - Creation of educational resources for the next generation of roboticists
+*Theoretical Foundations:* I will establish new theoretical foundations for provably safe adaptation in robotic systems, focusing on resource-aware learning and control.
+This work will develop frameworks for intuitive specification of robotic behaviors while enabling formal verification of learned behaviors, bridging the gap between theory and practice in robot learning.

+*Real-world Impact:* I will drive the adoption of reliable robotic systems through the development of open-source tools and frameworks, fostering industry collaborations for practical deployment, and creating educational resources for the next generation of roboticists.
+This approach ensures that theoretical advances translate into practical benefits for society.

 // = Integration with Institution
 // [...]

 = Broader Impacts
-My research program is deeply committed to broader impacts through education, mentorship, and technology transfer:
+I am committed to broader impacts through education, mentorship, and technology transfer:

 *Educational Impact*
-I have extensive experience in teaching and mentoring, having:
-- Led courses in Distributed Systems, Embedded Systems, and Data Science at Boston University
-- Developed innovative teaching materials, including a PyBullet simulation environment for teaching control fundamentals
-- Created practical, industry-relevant projects that bridge theoretical concepts with real-world applications
+My teaching experience spans core computer science courses at Boston University, including Distributed Systems, Embedded Systems, and Data Science.
+I've developed innovative teaching materials like the PyBullet simulation environment for teaching control fundamentals, creating practical, industry-relevant projects that bridge theoretical concepts with real-world applications.

 *Student Mentorship*
-I've successfully mentored diverse groups of students in various contexts:
-- Led the F1Tenth Racing Team of 11 students to second place in competition, developing novel approaches to autonomous racing
-- Guided graduate students in research leading to publications at top venues (e.g., ECCV 2024)
-- Supervised multiple successful projects through programs like RISE, Kilachand Honors College, and BU Spark
-- Mentored students who have gone on to prestigious institutions like UC Berkeley
+My mentorship experience includes leading the F1Tenth Racing Team to second place in competition and guiding graduate students to publications at top venues like ECCV 2024.
+Through programs like RISE, Kilachand Honors College, and BU Spark, I've supervised successful projects and mentored students who have advanced to prestigious institutions like UC Berkeley.

 *Industry and Technology Transfer*
-My work bridges academia and industry through:
-- Development of open-source tools and frameworks used in both research and practical applications
-- Creation of startup ventures that demonstrate the commercial viability of research concepts
-- Collaboration with industry partners on real-world applications of robotic systems
+I bridge academia and industry through open-source tools and frameworks used in both research and practical applications.
+My experience creating startup ventures demonstrates the commercial viability of research concepts, while collaborations with industry partners ensure real-world impact of robotic systems.

 *Diversity and Inclusion*
-I am committed to fostering an inclusive research environment by:
-- Mentoring students from diverse backgrounds and supporting their career development
-- Creating accessible educational resources that democratize robotics education
-- Designing projects that encourage participation from students with varied technical backgrounds

-Through these activities, I aim to not only advance the field of robotics technically but also to build a diverse and skilled community of future roboticists.
+My commitment to fostering an inclusive research environment is demonstrated through concrete actions.
+I've done an introductory presentation for robotics and reinforcement learning for AI4ALL, a program specifically designed to encourage high school girls to pursue AI careers.
+Through the F1Tenth Racing Team, I've actively mentored students from all sorts of backgrounds, ensuring they gain hands-on experience with autonomous systems.
+These efforts have successfully supported students in advancing to prestigious institutions and research roles.